-Follows is a guest entry from Sally Beers, a pattern maker with over 30 years experience.
+Follows is a guest entry from a pattern maker with over 30 years experience.
 Born and raised in New York, she worked in the fast paced city for 25 years before moving to New Mexico five years ago.
-Available to assist you with your projects, her contact information appears at close.
+As she is not available to assist you with your projects any longer, her contact information has been removed.

 21 mistakes fashion designers can make